AmelioMansour/ShopifySentinel/replit.md

 - Response messages are also split to avoid Discord's 2000 character message limit
 - Multiple follow-up messages are sent when needed to deliver all links

+### Discord Interaction Handling
+Discord gives bots only **3 seconds** to acknowledge a command interaction.
+Since scans can take 30-40 seconds with rate limiting:
+- Both `/scan` and `/scanbatch` commands **defer the reply immediately** (within milliseconds)
+- This extends the response window to **15 minutes**
+- Permission checks and file processing happen after deferring
+- All replies use `editReply()` instead of `reply()` after deferring
+- Prevents "Unknown interaction" and "Interaction already acknowledged" errors

 ### Error Handling
 - Invalid URLs
 - Network failures